zhaohuanqdcn/tp/docs/UserGuide.md

 Adds a meeting into the meeting schedule

 Format: `add_meeting d/DATETIME dur/DURATION t/TITLE [l/LOCATION]`
+where duration is of format `HH mm`

 Add participants into the meeting with this format:
 E.g.
-`Recretary: Enter the next participant’s name, or type end/ to finish inputting participants.`
+Recretary: `Enter the next participant’s name, or type end/ to finish inputting participants.`
-`User: john doe`
+User: `john doe`
-`Recretary: Here is a list of your contacts that match ‘john doe’`
+Recretary: `Here is a list of your contacts that match ‘john doe’`
 <code> &nbsp; 1.
 John doe, abc company </code>
 <code> &nbsp; 2.
 John doe, def company </code>
-`User: 2`
+User: `2`
-`Recretary: added John doe, def company to participants list.`
+Recretary: `added John doe, def company to participants list.`
 `Enter the next participant’s name, or type end/ to finish inputting participants.`
-`User: end/`
+User: `end/`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Only people in your contacts can be added as participants.
 </div>

 Examples:
-* add meeting d/2020-12-31 14:00 dur/60 t/abc company meeting l/John street, block 123, #01-01
+* `add meeting d/2020-12-31 14:00 dur/00 60 t/abc company meeting l/John street, block 123, #01-01`

 ### Listing all persons : `list`

-Format: `list_contact | list_meeting>`
+Format: `list_contact | list_meeting`

 Shows a list of all persons in the address book.